KhartesViewer/khartes/README.md

 ## Converting TIFF files to khartes data volumes

-In order to perform at interactive speeds, khartes loads data volumes (3D volumes of data) rather than individual TIFF files.
+In order to perform at interactive speeds, khartes works with data volumes (3D volumes of data) rather than individual TIFF files.
+Khartes provides an interface to convert a set of TIFF files into a data volume.
+This conversion process
-The process of creating a data volume from TIFF files is called "importing" the TIFF files.
-This process assumes that the TIFF files are already somewhere on your disk;
+assumes that the TIFF files are already somewhere on your disk;
 khartes does not download TIFF files over the internet.

-The `File /Import TIFF files...` menu brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
+The `File / Create volume from TIFF files...` menu brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
 The dialog box shows how large the resulting data volume will be, in gigabytes.
 Be aware that the entire data volume will be read into the physical memory (RAM) of your computer, so be careful how large you make the volume.

+In the dialog box, you specify the `Min` (minimum) and `Max` (maximum) x, y and z (TIFF file) values for the data volume you want to create.
+You can also specify a `Step`, which gives the step size between pixels that are read in.
+Another way to look at `Step` is as a decimation factor.
+A step of 1 means use every pixel, 2 means use every 2nd pixel, and so on.
+Choosing a higher step size reduces the size of the data volume for a given set of ranges, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.

+The main use of `Step` is to allow an overview of the data, in order to determine which areas merit a closer examination (with a step size of 1).
+For instance, if you set a step size of 10 in all 3 directions (x, y, and z), you can reduce an entire scroll, typically 1.5 Tb or so, to a very manageable 1.5 Gb.
+This resolution of this volume is much too low for segmentation, but it provides a good overview.

+Instead of typing the x and y ranges into the dialog box, you can interactively specify the area of interest by modifying the range bounding box that is displayed in the data slices (the 3 data windows on the left).

 You can import multiple data volumes into your project, and then view each volume, one at a time.
 Khartes keeps track of